jmshgs/BiomeRace/README.md

 # BiomeRace

-This is a Minecraft plugin that lets players on a server race each other to a randomly chosen biome.
+A Minecraft plugin that lets players on a server race each other to a randomly chosen biome.

 # Source Code Info